mts-ai/function-calling/README.md

 4. **Response Handling:** Call the model again, appending the function response as a new message.
 Let the model summarize the results back to the user.

-## Example: Sending Email with Gemini and Open Source Models
+## Example: Sending Email with Gemini

 ```python
 def multiply(a:float, b:float):